Chester, Connecticut: On the National Register of Historic Places

+Duck Race

+The town holds a rubber duck race annually to fundraise for local charities.
+The tradition has been ongoing for 11 years as of 2025; the race for that year was called the "Conn-Ducky Derby", a pun on "Kentucky Derby" (which happened on the same day).

 Industry

 The Whelen Engineering Corporation, a major designer and distributor of public service warning equipment (warning lights, sirens, etc.) in North America, is headquartered in Chester.

 Transportation

 Air

 The Chester Airport is a local facility with one paved runway.
 It is privately owned by Whelen Aviation.

 Ground

 The Estuary Transit District provides public transportation throughout Chester and the surrounding towns through its 9 Town Transit Service.
 Services include connections to the Old Saybrook Train Station, served by Amtrak and Shoreline East railroads.